FendlerConsulting/ninja-quartz/README.md

 public class MySchedules {

     @QuartzSchedule(cronSchedule = "0/10 * * * * ?")
-    public void myScheduledMethod() {
+    public void myFirstScheduledMethod() {
         // do your thing
     }

+    @QuartzSchedule(cronSchedule = "0/10 * * * * ?")
+    public void mySecondScheduledMethod(JobExecutionContext context) {
+        // do your thing
+        // you can access the Quartz job's JobExecutionContext here as well }
 }

 ```

+Please note that scheduled methods may have any return value (which is not further used by Ninja-Quartz), but must have either _no_ arguments, or exactly one argument of type `JobExecutionContext` which gives the method access to the Quartz job's context.

 - Bind the classes containing your annotated methods using `bind(YourClassWithScheduledMethods.class)` in `conf.Module`.